onepointconsulting/elasticsearch-agent-chainlit/chainlit.md

 - Which was the CO2 production of India from 2013 to 2021?
     - So which was the gross national income per capita of this country in this period?
 - Which was the trend of the gross national income per capita and the CO2 production of Austria and the United Kingdom between 2015 and 2021?
 Is there a relationship between gnipc and CO2 production in these countries?
+- Which was the gross national income per capita of Portugal in the period of 2013 to 2021?
+- Which are the regions mentioned for which you have gross national income per capita data?

 ## Useful Links 🔗